Battery-Intelligence-Lab/galv/documentation/FirstTimeQuickSetup.md

 Each machine can scan multiple directories for new battery tester files.
 To add a new directory, you can use the `add_machine_path` command.
 This will prompt for a directory name to be scanned.
-Please enter in a relative directory name that is relative to the `GALVANALYSER_HARVESTER_BASE_PATH` option in the `.env` file.
+Please enter in a relative directory name that is relative to the `GALVANALYSER_HARVESTER_BASE_PATH` option in the `.env` file, without the leading slash.
+For example, if your `GALVANALYSER_HARVESTER_BASE_PATH` is set to `/home/galv/datafiles` and you want to add the directory `/home/galv/datafiles/harvester1/machine2`, then you would enter `harvester1/machine2` here.
+Note that you cannot use wildcard characters to scan multiple directories, for example `harvester1/*` will not work.

 If you wish to move this base path once galvanalyser is installed, just edit the `GALVANALYSER_HARVESTER_BASE_PATH` option and move your files to the new location.
+For example, if you later change `GALVANALYSER_HARVESTER_BASE_PATH` to `/home/galv/new_datafiles`, then using the example in the preceeding paragraph, the directory that will be scanned by this machine will now be `/home/galv/new_datafiles/harvester1/machine2`.

 ```bash
 docker-compose run --rm galvanalyser_app python manage.py add_machine_path